ajclarkin/AdventofCode2019/day15/README.md

     * Explored dead end will have history of 2 (set to 1 on the way out and 2 on the way back).
 * Make the move identified.
 * If moving takes us to the oxygen port then break out of the loop, otherwise repeat.

+# 2022 Status Note
+This doesn't work.
+It hasn't been touched since February 2020.
+There was a bit of a pandemic and I had to abandon this.
+It stil annoys me that it's not finished.
+What this solution tries is a depth-first search.
+I believe I need to use a breadth-first search.
+I don't know anything about graph theory - it's not exactly something that I use in my daily work.
+Perhaps I'll get time to come back to this - I hope so.
+I've deliberately not watched the solution videos on youtube - but there are plenty.
+I believe this is the dungeon master problem.